Categories

 Uriel

 Another apocryphal angel is Uriel.
-He is mentioned by name only three times, in the book of 2 Esdras (2 Esdras 4:1, 2 Esdras 5:20, and 2 Esdras 10:28).
+He is mentioned by name only three times in the book of 2 Esdras (2 Esdras 4:1, 2 Esdras 5:20, and 2 Esdras 10:28).
 He comes to the prophet Ezra with messages from God.
 At one point he holds Ezra’s hand and comforts him.

-In addition to the above, these four angels (and more more) appear in a single verse in Enoch 9:1: “Then Michael and Gabriel, Raphael, Suryal, and Uriel, looked down from heaven, and saw the quantity of blood which was shed on earth.”
+In addition to the above, these four angels (and many more) appear in a single verse in Enoch 9:1: “Then Michael and Gabriel, Raphael, Suryal, and Uriel, looked down from heaven, and saw the quantity of blood which was shed on earth.”

 In Enoch chapter 10, God gives each one of them an assignment in the pre-flood world.
 Notably, Uriel is sent to give Noah a message of the coming flood, Enoch 10:2.